Why Life is Better When You Enjoy the Simple Things

 2. Decisions are easier.

-As I wrote in "Why a Uniform Might Work for You," when you choose a simple, consistent wardrobe you save time, money, and energy, and you feel free, confident, and in control.
+As I wrote in my post "Why a Uniform Might Work for You," when you choose a simple, consistent wardrobe you save time, money, and energy, and you feel free, confident, and in control.
 When you cultivate simple tastes that let you enjoy plain Greek yogurt and granola for breakfast most mornings, or that make an hour of reading aloud your family's favorite evening activity, you're not pulled in six different directions trying to decide what to do or eat or buy.
 You don't keep second-guessing yourself.
 What a relief.

 3. I'm not a slave to trends, brand names, or advertising.